United Kingdom invocation of Article 50 of the Treaty on European Union: Formal notification

 In October 2016, May announced that the government would trigger Article 50 by "the first quarter of 2017".
 She announced on Monday 20 March 2017 that the UK would formally invoke Article 50 on Wednesday 29 March 2017, meeting her self-imposed deadline.
 The letter invoking Article 50 was signed by May on 28 March 2017, and was hand-delivered on 29 March by Tim Barrow, the Permanent Representative of the United Kingdom to the European Union, to the president of the European Council in Brussels.
 The letter also contained the United Kingdom's intention to withdraw from the European Atomic Energy Community (EAEC or Euratom).
 In response on 31 March, Tusk sent draft negotiation guidelines to the leaders of the EU to prepare for the upcoming Brexit negotiations.

 Reversibility

 Differing views have been expressed on whether the UK's invocation of Article 50 can be revoked.
-In December 2018, the European Court of Justice ruled that a country that had given notice under Article 50 to leave the EU could exercise its sovereign right to revoke its notice.
+In December 2018, the European Court of Justice ruled in the Wightman v Secretary of State for Exiting the European Union case that a country that had given notice under Article 50 to leave the EU could exercise its sovereign right to revoke its notice.